Antiz96/malias/README.md

 ### AUR

-Arch (or Arch based distro) users can install the [malias](https://aur.archlinux.org/packages/malias "malias AUR package") AUR package.
+Arch Linux users can install the [malias](https://aur.archlinux.org/packages/malias "malias AUR package") AUR package.

 ### From Source

-Download the archive of the [latest stable release](https://github.com/Antiz96/malias/releases/latest) and extract it.
-*Alternatively, you can clone this repository via `git`.*
+Download the archive of the [latest stable release](https://github.com/Antiz96/malias/releases/latest) and extract it (alternatively, you can clone this repository via `git`).

 To install `malias`, go into the extracted/cloned directory and run the following command: